Ferula communis: Resin extraction

 Since antiquity, the resin of Ferula species has been used for medicinal purposes.
 The resin, in the form of a sticky latex, was usually extracted from the lower stalk or root, with the root resin being the finest-grade.

 Where the resin of giant fennel (Ferula communis) was farmed, a small hole was pierced in its root with a sharp instrument, after clearing away all rocks and earth that cling to the exposed root.
-A small trench was dug beneath the root and overlayed with several smooth and flat stones at the bottom for collecting the exuded resin.
+A small trench was dug beneath the root and overlaid with several smooth and flat stones at the bottom for collecting the exuded resin.
 The piercing was made deep enough into the root or lower stalk to ensure a steady flow of resin on its own pressure.

 The resin was usually harvested in the dry and hot summer months, when dampness and moisture could not corrupt the resin.
 The resin hardens when exposed to the air, upon which it changes color to a brownish-red.
 The resin that exudes in coagulated, drop-like form is considered superior to that which runs down loosely.

 As a tool for punishment

-In the past, rods and whips for disciplinary purposes were made from the stalk of Ferula.
-From this, we have latin ferire (to hit), and also the Swedish färla (disciplinary tool used in schools in the past).
+In the past, rods and whips for disciplinary purposes were made from stalks of Ferula.
+A Swedish disciplinary tool used in schools in the past, färla, derives its name from this.

+In mythology

+In Ancient Greek mythology, Prometheus gave mortals fire by hiding it in the plant's hollow stalk.
+Additionally, during the Classical period, a staff fashioned from Ferula communis called a Thyrsus (/ˈθɜːrsəs/) or thyrsos (/ˈθɜːrsɒs/; θύρσος) was carried by the devotees of Dionysus and used in Hellenic festivals and religious ceremonies.